 |Professional Member:||36 Points||99 Points|

-Candidates for Full or Professional Membership must offer a minimum of three years experience in industry in a professional capacity, and this may not include any period of full time training or education unless it is in research for a Doctoral thesis.
-Furthermore, an applicant for Professional Membership must have been a member of the Institute, in good standing, for two years immediately prior to being assessed for their eligibility for Professional Membership.
+Candidates for Member (MIITPSA) or Professional Member (PMIITPSA) must offer a minimum of three years experience in industry in a professional capacity, and this may not include any period of full time training or education unless it is in research for a Doctoral thesis.
+Furthermore, an applicant for Professional Membership must normally have been a member of the Institute, in good standing, for two years immediately prior to being assessed for their eligibility for Professional Membership.

-The maximum amount of experience that may be claimed for admission of a candidate as a Full Member is 7 years 4 months [88 points] and as a Professional Member 8 years 3 months [99 points].
+The maximum amount of experience that may be claimed for admission of a candidate as a Member (MIITPSA) is 7 years 4 months [88 points], as a Professional Member 8 years 3 months [99 points] and as a Professional CIO, 9 years (108 points).
 The balance of points must be claimed from Section1 [Academic Achievement], Section 3 [Participation in IITPSA activities], Section 4 [Professional Activities], or Section 5 [Student Membership of the IITPSA while a full time student].

 Where such experience consists of more than one activity undertaken at the same time [for example, systems analysis and programming undertaken during the same period of time] the two activities can only be claimed concurrently (and not consecutively).